mspraggs/pyQCD/README.md

 =====
 pyQCD provides a Python package for running coarse lattice QCD simulations on desktop and workstation computers.

+pyQCD may not be as powerful or as fully-featured as the like of Chroma or UKHADRON, but through simplicity it is more transparent and perfect for basic desktop simulations.
+By interfacing with Python and numpy, it facilitates the analysis of the results of the simulation.

 ***Please note that this software is not yet mature, so backwards compatability is not yet guaranteed for newer versions.
 If something's broken, have a look at the function reference below, or check the python source code.***